 - A school mobile phone

 - A portable first aid kit

 - Information about the specific medical needs of pupils

 - Parent/carer contact details

-- Prescribed medications held in school
+- · Prescribed medications held in school

 - Risk assessments will be completed by the trip organiser prior to any educational visit that necessitates taking pupils off school premises.

-There will always be at least one first aider on school trips and visits.
+There will always be at least 1 first aider with a current paediatric first aid (PFA) certificate on school trips and visits, as required by the statutory framework for the Early Years Foundation Stage.

-First aid equipment
+5. First aid equipment